Alex-Man-objects/OracleOnMacOS/README.md

  ## Step 2
  http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html

- download a oracle database and place it in the equvilent version folder, such as 12.2.0.1, then run below command.
+ download an oracle database and place it in the equvilent version folder, such as 12.2.0.1, then run below command.

 ./buildDockerImage.sh -v 12.2.0.1 -e